davidherszenhaut/notes/docs/photography/index.md

 ---
 title: photography
-description: index page of photography
+description: the home page of my notes on photography
 ---